Apollo 10: Crew and key Mission Control personnel

 On November 13, 1968, NASA announced the crew members of Apollo 10.
 Thomas P. Stafford, the commander, was 38 years old at the time of the mission.
 A 1952 graduate of the Naval Academy, he was commissioned in the Air Force.
 Selected for the second group of astronauts in 1962, he flew as pilot of Gemini 6A (1965) and command pilot of Gemini 9A (1966).
 John Young, the command module pilot, was 38 years old and a commander in the Navy at the time of Apollo 10.
 A 1952 graduate of Georgia Tech who entered the Navy after graduation and became a test pilot in 1959, he was selected as a Group 2 astronaut alongside Stafford.
 He flew in Gemini 3 with Gus Grissom in 1965, becoming the first American not of the Mercury Seven to fly in space.
 Young thereafter commanded Gemini 10 (1966), flying with Michael Collins.
 Gene Cernan, the Lunar Module pilot, was a 35-year-old commander in the Navy at the time of Apollo 10.
 A 1952 graduate of Purdue University, he entered the Navy after graduation.
 Selected for the third group of astronauts in 1963, Cernan flew with Stafford on Gemini 9A before his assignment to Apollo 10.
 With five prior flights among them, the Apollo 10 crew was the most experienced to reach space until the Space Shuttle era, and the first American space mission whose crew were all spaceflight veterans.

+To Sort Out The Unknowns (1969) Official NASA Apollo 10 information film reel.